AmazingAmpharos/OoT-Randomizer/README.md

 -Grottos can be opened with either Bombs or the Hammer.
 -The boulder maze in Goron City can be solved with the Hammer or partially with Bombs as is obvious, but less obvious is that it can be fully solved with Silver Gauntlets.
 -The large colored blocks only encountered by the adult require Goron Bracelet to push.
+-In a few places, out of sight Song of Time blocks can be summoned.
+The lava room in Gerudo Training Grounds, the beginning of Ganon's Castle Shadow Trial, and the last hallway with a caged Goron in Fire Temple are the main cases.
 -Adult Link can fully clear Dodongo's Cavern.
 He can even skip the first section by virtue of being tall.
 -In the Forest Temple, you can reach the room with the Floormaster early by using Hover Boots in the block push room.
 -In the Fire Temple, you can reach the Boss Key door from the beginning with Hover Boots.